Marketing the Rainbow

 Ikea is preoccupied with relationships.
 Whereas traditional stores have usually appealed to individual consumers, Ikea wants to attract families or groups of friends.
 You often see not just couples trailing around, but the rest of the extended family, too: it is the modern equivalent of the day at the seaside in the 50s and 60s, a chance for the family to do something communally.
 But Ikea wants to have it both ways.
 It knows that the nuclear family is disintegrating, so it seeks to appeal beyond its boundaries.
 A few years ago it ran an ad campaign, tagged "Make a fresh start", that encouraged people in failing marriages to get divorced.
 It pitches directly to remarrying couples, to single parents (men as well as women), and to gay couples, who feature prominently in its advertising.
 Part of its optimism lies in a belief that the right relationship can be found; that dud relationships should be ditched; that you have to be yourself.

-In 1994 IKEA ran a commercial widely thought to be the first commercial featuring a homosexual couple.
+In 1994 IKEA ran a commercial widely thought to be the first commercial featuring a homosexual couple, even though Amev and Politiken aired before.
 This groundbreaking spot made news around the world: it features a male couple shopping for a dining room table together.
 The two middle-aged guys, who finish each other's sentences, say "a leaf means commitment."
 At the end, one says, "We've got another leaf waiting for when we REALLY start getting along" -- perhaps implying marriage or having children.

-It was one of the first times an advertiser dealt with a gay relationship frankly in the US.
-(It was not the very first, however.
-One year earlier, a remarkable Danish commercial for Politiken newspaper was the first to depict a male couple together, with a passionate kiss.)
+It was the first time an advertiser frankly dealt with a gay relationship in the US.
 It was not “gay vague” as many ads before or after this one were: the two men verbally declared to be each other’s partner.

 Although IKEA accepted the ad, the retailer still had some reservations.
 The spot ran only once in New York City and Washington, D.C. after 21:30 in deference to children.
 Many wrongly assumed the commercial was meant to target gay buyers, but it was part of a larger campaign about "non-traditional" families, including a mixed race couple and a single mom with an adopted child.